bakape/shamichan/README.md

 License: GNU GPLv3

-__The master branch is currently undergoing active breaking changes towards meguca v7.
-If you intend to deploy meguca, please use the v6 branch.__
+__The master branch is currently undergoing active breaking changes towards shamichan v7.
+If you intend to deploy shamichan, please use the v6 branch.__

 ## Runtime dependencies